• Sustainability & ESG Reporting in the Resources Sector

 • Financial impacts of ESG are taking a front seat – The group of voices that are demanding action from corporations have changed.
 Communities and NGOs continue to put pressure on corporations but are now joined by a large and impactful group of stakeholders of Board members, investors and financial institutions.
 These stakeholders are expecting both evidence of sustainability action and disclosure of the financial impacts of ESG, especially climate change, in order to support companies in the future.

-• Focused reporting saves time and money – The sustainability and climate change reports generated by large and mid-tier companies are substantial and represent a significant commitment in terms of both investments and resources.
-Identifying the material ESG issues for each company’s reporting will both save considerable time and resources as well as ensure the most impactful issues are addressed.
+for each company’s reporting will both save considerable time and resources as well as ensure the most impactful issues are addressed.

 Key Findings from Our Recent Review